mosip/k8s-infra/mosip/on-prem/README.md

   * In case you are using Longhorn as storage class, navigate to `Node` section in Longhorn UI, edit the specific Node `Node-name` ->`Scheduling (false )` --> `Eviction request (true)` --> `Save`.
   * Wait till all the volumes are moved to another node.
   * Edit the `cluster.yml` file and remove the specific node entry from nodes list.
+    > **Note:**
+    >  1. When adding a new node, please append the corresponding details to the end of the existing nodal information.
+Avoid inserting the nodal details amidst the current nodes, ensuring the preservation of the established order.
+    >  2. If there is a need to substitute node3 with node8, it is advisable to introduce a new node labeled as node8 through the implementation of the `rke up` command.
+After the addition of the new node, the removal of the original node can be executed.
   * Execute the command `rke up` to remove the node from the cluster.

 * __Removing the whole RKE cluster:__